Gap phenomena for constant mean curvature surfaces: Introduction

+We point that Theorem 4 in \cite{ABP} includes the ambient spaces considered in Theorems \ref{teoprin} and \ref{teoprin002}, but they have an additional condition in order to get gap results.
+At this point, in our approach the complex structure of CMC surfaces was essential.

-The proof is inspired in the work of Ambrozio and Nunes \cite{AN} and the conclusion follows by analyzing of the convexity of the function $\varphi(x)=\frac{\vert x \vert^2}{2}$ restrict to the surface.
+The proofs of Theorem \ref{teoprin} and Theorem \ref{teoprin002} are inspired in the work of Ambrozio and Nunes \cite{AN}, and follows same steps as in the proof of Theorem \ref{teoclaA}.
 However, we wish to point out three difficulties circumvented in the case $H\neq 0$.
-The first one was to found the correct condition which generalizes the condition (\ref{condAmNu}); the second one was to guarantee that condition $(\ref{eqteoprin})$ implies that Hess$_{\Sigma}\varphi \geq 0$.
-At this point, the complex structure of the CMC surfaces was essential.
-More precisely, we use strongly the property that a CMC surface in $\mathbb R^3$ is either totally umbilical or its umbilical points are isolated.
-The last difficult was to check that there are some rotational CMC annulus in the unit Euclidean ball $\B^3$ which satisfies the condition $(\ref{eqteoprin})$.
-The natural candidates are portions of some Delaunay surfaces.
+The first one was to found the correct condition which generalizes the condition (\ref{AN}); the second one was to guarantee that condition $(\ref{condcomplet1})$ implies a good convexity condition for an appropriate function $\Psi$ when restricted to $\Sigma$; the third is to show that there are nontrivial examples of surfaces satisfying the conditions in Theorem \ref{teoprin}.
+As we mention above, in the specific case of free boundary CMC surfaces in the unit ball the natural candidates are portions of some Delaunay surfaces.
 Although it is intuitive, the computations are involved, since the construction of such surfaces are somewhat ingenious.

-This article is organized as follows.
-In Section \ref{pre} we present some auxiliaries results to be used in the proof, which is detailed in Subsection \ref{proof}.
-In Section \ref{examples} we show that some portions of unduloids satisfy the pinching \ref{eqteoprin} of Theorem \ref{teoprin} and some other portions do not.
+To conclude this Introduction, we would like to mention that we can obtain a sort of gap results in higher dimension for complete minimal hypersurfaces in the Euclidean space, or more generally in Hadamard manifolds by applying the Hardy inequality \cite{Carron}, as we will describe in Section \ref{high}.